michael8rown/ansible/README.md

 Inside the chroot environment, `cd` into the `archinstall` directory and run `3_main_install.sh`.
 This will

-* install all the packages I like
+* install all the packages I like (you can edit `apps.txt` to add/delete packages of your choice: NOTE: some of the tasks in these scripts and some of the services that are activated depend on certain packages.
+For example, this script enables NetworkManager.
+If you choose not to use NetworkManager, the script will fail.)
 * enable all the services I use
 * disable Wayland (is Wayland ***ever*** going to figure out how to handle cursors?)
 * enable syntax highlighting in `nano`